Sherewood/4501Project-/README.md

 Special abilities - ran short on time unfortunately, should be in advanced prototype

+Edenite Ravager was supposed to have multiple weapons, did not make the cut this time - unclear if will make it into final delieverable

+Enemy Spawner has not been provided - should be in advanced prototype, if not then 100% in final deliverable

-Visual indication is also limited, but it wasn't fleshed out in the proposal anyways so not sure why I mentioned this here.
+Visual indications are also limited, but it wasn't fleshed out in the proposal anyways so not sure why I mentioned this here.

 # Testing
 -------------------